-Community Players Theatre is located at 201 Robinhood Lane, directly north of the Postal Service Center on Towanda Avenue.
+Community Players Theatre is located at 201 Robinhood Lane, directly north of the Dollar General and Bloom’s Coffee on Towanda Avenue.
 For those coming from out of town, please view the map or call for additional directions.

-As a courtesy to our neighbors on Robinhood,
+As a courtesy to our neighbors on Robinhood Lane,

 - DO NOT PARK IN THE VERIZON (GTE) EMPLOYEE PARKING LOT OR THE MOSES MONTIFIORE TEMPLE LOT.
 Many of our performances coincide with services at the temple.